FRONT PAGE CONTRIBUTOR

 The increase in the number of surrogate births seems to be linked, unsurprisingly, to the formal recognition of homosexual couplings.
 For reasons that have baffled many on the left, homosexual couples are unfairly burdened with the scourge of infertility.
 Particularly male homosexuals who remain unable to attain pregnancy by the time tested “turkey baster” method, famed by lesbians in song and story; though I’m sure many have tried.

-As with any other human activity, Adam Smith’s invisible hand is felt.
+As with any other human activity, Rep. Adam Smith (D-WA) 17%’s invisible hand is felt.
 As social stigmas are relegated to “hate speech,” a market is developing that provides surrogate mothers to male homosexuals.

 As legislatures debate giving gay couples the right to marry – 14 states have amended their constitutions to prevent it – hundreds of couples are finding ways to create families with or without marriage through surrogates like Ms. Stiller, who are willing to help them have children genetically linked to them and to bypass the often difficult legal challenges gay men face in adoption.